Safeguarding Adults York Accessibility statement

 Parts of our online services are exempt from accessibility standards:

-- Maps are exempt from accessibility regulations, but we're working to provide essential information in accessible ways; email us about requesting information in an accessible format.
+• maps are exempt from accessibility regulations, but we're working to provide essential information in accessible ways; email us about requesting services in an accessible format.
 We don’t yet have a way of presenting geographical information (maps and site plans etc.) in a fully accessible format.
-However, as new technologies emerge we'll review our online services.
+However, as new technologies emerge, we'll review our online services

-- Software, such as that which enables video appointments, linked from our website, which is under the control of our suppliers, may not be accessible, if our contract with them does not cover accessible development of 'out of the box' functionality.
-However, we aim to work with suppliers whose products are as accessible as possible when contracts are reviewed/renewed.
+Software linked from our website, which is under the control of our suppliers, may not be accessible if our contract with them does not cover accessible development of 'out of the box' functionality.
+However, we aim to work with suppliers whose products are as accessible as possible, when contracts are reviewed/renewed.
+If we create content hosted on external platforms (for example, national databases, social media, video-hosting or survey platforms) we endeavour to ensure the content we upload meets accessibility requirements, and is configured in the most accessible way the platform allows.
+However, we're not responsible for the accessibility of third-party platforms.

 What we’re doing to improve accessibility